AnalogNO/Prompt-Saver/README.md

 # Prompt-Saver

-It's a very simple program for saving prompts to then use later.
+Save ChatGPT prompts to use in a Firefox / Chrome extention.

 Writen mostly by Chat GPT-4 code interpreter and then slightly edited by me.